Port Victor Wesleyan Church c. 1880. (B72224)

 * public figures, and

-Records for the following churches are held by the State Library and can be searched for more detail in the Library catalogue.
+Records for the following churches are held by the State Library.
+Fuller details can be found in the Library catalogue.

 Access to entries after 1974 is restricted to the individuals named in the records, or their authorised representative and requires written permission from the Church authority.